 IV.
 Providing feedback, finding bugs, and feature requests

-- Bug report and bounty: If you would like to disclose security vulnerabilities about our platform, you can do so through our bug bounty program.
+- Bug report: If you would like to disclose security vulnerabilities about our platform, you can do so through our bug bounty program.
 Please refer to https://hackerone.com/cobinhood.

 - If you have general comments, feedback, or feature requests, click the link, https://cobinhood.zendesk.com/hc/zh-tw/community/topics and select the right sections then fill in the needed information.
 We will be glad to hear from you.